tannerjared/DeepBrainNet/README.md

 `./test.sh -d ../../input_forDeepBrainNet/ -o ../../DeepBrainNet_out/ -m ../Models/DBN_model.h5`

 It takes only a couple minutes to run on 205 brains.
+It's also quick on a local computer.